 4. Not Enough Room For Brood in Summer

 Somewhat ironically, extracting from a Flow Hive isn’t as straightforward as it looks.
-For starters, it’s difficult to tell when the honey is ripe (capped by the bees) without opening the hive and pulling the Flow Frames out to take a look As the hive is advertised as being less disruptive, it’s kind of defeats the purpose.
+It’s difficult for starters to tell when the honey is ripe (capped by the bees) without opening the hive and pulling the Flow Frames out to take a look.
+As the hive is advertised as being less disruptive, it’s kind of defeats the purpose.
 The danger of extracting uncapped honey is two-fold.
-One, uncapped honey has a high water content and will ferment on you.
+One, uncapped honey has high water content and will ferment on you.
 And two, instead of flowing out the back of the hive, uncapped honey will spill into the brood box below.
 This makes a lot of sticky and upset bees.

 How well the honey will flow from the back of the hive is dependent on its temperature.
 Though the bees do a decent job of maintaining a warm internal temperature, I have been told by some local Edmonton Flow Hive users that they’ve had the most success when the outside temperature is above 24 degrees celsius.

-It’s worth nothing that it takes about 20 to 25 minutes for the honey to drain from each flow frame.
+It’s worth noting that it takes about 20 to 25 minutes for the honey to drain from each flow frame.
 This means a lot of waiting.
 It also means that there’s a period of time in which the honey is exposed.
-This tends to attract wasps and other honey loving insects so it’s best to experiment with ways of covering/protecting the honey as it flows into your jars.
+This tends to attract wasps and other honey-loving insects, so it’s best to experiment with covering/protecting the honey as it flows into your jars.